If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 How to Sleep With Opiate Withdrawal

 The first stage of addiction recovery for any drug is usually detox.
 While necessary, detox is often accompanied by some uncomfortable withdrawal symptoms.
 An opioid detox, in particular, may involve nausea, muscle aches, stomach cramps, and insomnia.
 Unfortunately, opioid withdrawal and insomnia go hand in hand, and it is common for people in the initial stages of recovery to have trouble sleeping.
-If you are in this situation or know someone who is, we are sharing some tips on how to sleep with opiate withdrawal that can help.
+If you are in this situation or know someone who is, our Chicago addiction treatment center shares some tips on how to sleep during opiate withdrawal that can help.

 Why Does Opiate Withdrawal Cause Insomnia?

 Opioids do cause insomnia during withdrawal, which is otherwise referred to as opioid-induced insomnia.
-Many people who go through withdrawal also report low-quality sleep, drowsiness during the day, and problems staying asleep.1
+Many people who go through withdrawal also report low-quality sleep, drowsiness during the day, and problems staying asleep.

 Insomnia occurs during opiate withdrawal because the body is struggling to adjust to a normal sleep rhythm again.
 Opioid abuse can interfere with the sleep cycle, including decreased REM sleep and changes in the time spent in other sleep stages.